FederatedAI/FATE/cluster-deploy/README.md

 - Redis IP, port, password (no configuration required for temporary use of redis)

-  This configuration file format should be configured according to the yaml format, otherwise the error will be parsed, you can refer to the following example to manually configure, or you can use the following command to complete.
+  This configuration file should be in yaml format, otherwise an error will be raised during parsing, you can refer to the following example to manually configure, or you can use the following command.

   Configuration file: /data/projects/fate/python/arch/conf/base_conf.yaml